YatterOfficial/Yatter.Invigoration/README.md

 - they are orchestrated within Azure's Dynamic Functions to take single steps inputs, supplying those single step outputs, each in a single line of code
 - they are numerously encapsulated using Composite Pattern into single Facades that can be deployed in any of a variety of contexts and environments
 - prevail as single line in anything from an app that glows in front of a user's face, to an HttpTrigger Function, MVC Controller, or Worker in the cloud, that is merely a pixel in the mind's eye of all the world-wide data-traffic-routes that can be seen in the data-scientist's night-sky
+- it is desired to efficiently arrange functionality into ordered matrices of TObjects and TActors
-- software engineer's seeing the word _Invigorator.Act..._ in a line of code will immediately know it's inner structure and will thus more readily adapt to being introduced to an existing code-base
+- software engineer's seeing the word _Invigorator.Act..._ in a line of code will immediately know it's inner structure and will thus more readily adapt to being introduced to an existing code-base, and they will also know where to easily find the functionality in the code-base, no matter how convoluted the applications workflows are

 ## Definitions